On the Land

 museum 024.JPG

 How do we reconcile the rich social and economic history of the wool industry with the drastic environmental and cultural impact of the industry over the last two centuries?
-This question is constantly in tension at all moments throughout the experience.
+This question was constantly in tension at all moments throughout the experience.

 museum 028.JPG